Lanikai Beach, Oahu: BEST In Hawaii!

 Unlike state beach parks, Lanikai Beach has no lifeguards, no restrooms, and no showers.
 Plan accordingly before you arrive.

-You can find all the best things to do at Lanikai Beach in this complete guide: snorkel, swim, sunbathe, view sunrises and sunsets, admire turtles and monk seals, surf, scuba dive, kayak or canoe or paddleboard, and other activities.
+You can find all the best things to do at Lanikai Beach in this complete guide: snorkel, swim, kayak, sunbathe, view sunrises and sunsets, admire turtles and monk seals, surf, scuba dive, canoe or paddleboard, and other activities.

 Don’t miss these top, 5-star rated, immensely popular Oahu experiences!